|Artists Catalog Links Contact Etc|

 No longer an archaeological dig into Chicago’s musical treasures, People, Places & Things continue nonetheless to find inspiration in the city’s rich jazz heritage.
 On Clean on the Corner, Reed shows that his band is more than ready to not just spotlight that legacy, but to create its own.

-Musicians: Tim Haldeman (tenor saxophone), Greg Ward (alto saxophone), Jason Roebke (bass), Mike Reed (drums) with Craig Taborn (piano), Josh Berman (cornet)
+Musicians: Greg Ward (alto saxophone), Tim Haldeman (tenor saxophone), Jason Roebke (bass), Mike Reed (drums) with Craig Taborn (piano), Josh Berman (cornet)

 "This Corner is at an intersection of Eric Dolphy, Mingus, Art Ensemble of Chicago, and Johnny Griffin - location, location, location!" — Mark Keresman, Icon